dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   - Microsoft Intune Certificate Connector - for authentication and S/MIME email signing scenarios
   - PFX Certificate Connector for Microsoft Intune - for S/MIME email encryption scenarios.

-  You can install both connectors (*Microsoft Intune Certificate Connector* and *PFX Certificate Connector*) on the same server.
+  Intune supports install of the *Imported PFX Certificate Connector* on the same server as the *Microsoft Intune Certificate Connector*.

 ## Export the root certificate from the Enterprise CA

 To authenticate a device with VPN, WiFi, or other resources, a device needs a root or intermediate CA certificate.
 The following steps explain how to get the required certificate from your Enterprise CA.